"I am an alpha animal"

 Lausten: I think it's good!

-Michel: I was against it at first, but now I'm a proponent.
-I think it's sad that we need it but I've since accepted that nothing will change if we don't have it.
+Michel: I was initially against it, but now I'm a supporter.
+I think it's sad that we need it, but I've now accepted that nothing will change if we don't have it.

-Doesn't the thought bother you that you might have only gotten the job because you're a token woman - or that at least that's what others think about you?
+Doesn't it bother you to think that you might only have got the job because you are a token woman - or at least that others think that about you?

 Michel: So what?
 Always asking myself what others think about me doesn't get me anywhere.
-I'm used to being the only woman among men, and whether I end up being a token woman or not: as long as I achieve what I set out to do, it doesn't matter at all.
+I'm used to being the only woman among men and whether I end up being a token woman or not: as long as I achieve what I set out to do, it's completely irrelevant.

-Lausten: On the contrary, I actually feel it more as a privilege.
-I'm a trailblazer because I'm making sure that the next generation will perhaps have it easier.
-I feel that this is something that gives me even more of a push.
+Lausten: On the contrary, I actually see it more as a privilege.
+I'm a pioneer because I'm making sure that the next generation will perhaps have it easier.
+I see it as something that gives me even more of a push.
 For me, it's a step on the way to the world I would like to have.
 A token woman should therefore be a great role model.

 About the people